Zman350x/AdvancedComputerSystemsProjects/DecemberProject3/project-report.md

 Of course, the ability to run some of these commands on your machine depends on having the proper packages installed on your system, namely the 'R' language (and some R libraries) and 'cpdf'/'gs' for pdf->png conversion.

+## Choices & Process
+For the hashing, I have gone with Murmur3 (one of the hashing options listed in the document).
+There is a set seed that all of the filters use for their hashing, so the results of the program should be identical on each run.

+So far, I have implemented a basic hashset (not strictly necessary) and a blocked bloom filter.